 Attributes are what the five core stats in Cyberpunk 2077 are referred to.

-Below you'll discover everything you need to know about the various attributes, skills and perks, along with how to earn both attribute and perk points in Cyberpunk 2077, and our recommendations for where to put your first attribute points during the character creation screen explained - which, alongside the life path choice, is one of the first things you'll do in the game.
+To help you in your new or returning Night City adventures, we've detailed how to earn attribute points and perk points in Cyberpunk 2077, and how to reset and respec perks and attributes, alongside our recommendations for the best perks in Cyberpunk 2077, and where to put your first attribute points during the character creation screen - which, alongside the life path choice, is one of the first things you'll do in the game.

 On this page: